-Upon the Company earning a full 100% property interest in the Valeriano Project, ATEX Valeriano shall also grant a 2.0% and 0.25% net smelter return royalty to the optionor and SAFAX Investments Limited Partnership, an associate of SBX, respectively.
+Upon the Company earning a full 100% property interest in the Valeriano Project, ATEX Valeriano shall also grant a 2.0% and 0.50% net smelter return royalty to the optionor and SAFAX Investments Limited Partnership, an associate of SBX, respectively.

 On January 23, 2023, the Company, through ATEX Valeriano, acquired a 10% interest in Valleno, the optionor of the Valeriano Project, for a purchase price of \$1,538,868 (US\$1,150,000).
 As a result of this acquisition, the Company became an owner of 10% of the outstanding shares of Valleno.
 The Company recognized the cost as being the fair value at the time of acquisition and it is recognized as other investments in the statement of financial position.
-At the end of each financial reporting period, the Company's estimates the fair value of its investment.
-As at December 31, 2023, there was no change in the estimated fair value based on company-specific information, trends in general market conditions and the share performance of comparable publicly-traded companies.
+At the end of each financial reporting period, the Company estimates the fair value of its investment.
+As at March 31, 2024, there was no change in the estimated fair value based on company-specific information, trends in general market conditions and the share performance of comparable publicly-traded companies.
+In January 2024, the Company received dividends of US\$90,000 (\$121,374) which were recognized as other income.